elatov/elatov.github.io/_posts/2012-04-26-seeing-a-high-number-of-trespasses-from-a-clariion-array-with-esx-hosts.md

 	#esxcli nmp psp setconfig --config useANO=1 --device <device uid>

-But we weren&#8217;t using Round Robin and all the hosts were consistent in their preffered path to be the Active
+But we weren't using Round Robin and all the hosts were consistent in their preffered path to be the Active
 Optimized Path.
 The article <a href="http://www.emc.com/collateral/hardware/white-papers/h1416-emc-clariion-intgtn-vmware-wp.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.emc.com/collateral/hardware/white-papers/h1416-emc-clariion-intgtn-vmware-wp.pdf']);">EMC CLARiiON Integration with VMware ESX</a>, talks about some pros and cons of Round Robin Vs. FIXED:

 > When using the FIXED policy, the auto-restore or failback capability distributes the LUNs to their
 > respective default storage processors (SPs) after an NDU operation.
 This prevents the LUNs from all being on a single storage processor after an NDU (Non-Disruptive Upgrade).
 When using the FIXED policy, ensure the preferred path setting is configured to be on the same storage processor for all ESX hosts accessing a given LUN.
 >
 > With the FIXED policy, there is some initial setup that is required to select the preferred path; the preferred path should also be the optimal path when using the ALUA mode.
 If set up properly, there should not be any performance impact when using failovermode 4 (ALUA).
 Note that FIXED sends I/O down only a single path.
-However, if you have multiple LUNs in your environment, you could very well choose a preferred path for a given LUN that is different for other LUNs and achieve static I/O load balancing FIXED performs an automatic restore, hence LUNs won&#8217;t end up on a single SP after an NDU.
+However, if you have multiple LUNs in your environment, you could very well choose a preferred path for a given LUN that is different for other LUNs and achieve static I/O load balancing FIXED performs an automatic restore, hence LUNs won't end up on a single SP after an NDU.
 >
 > When using Round Robin there is no auto-restore functionality, hence after an NDU all LUNs will end up
 > on a single SP.
 A user would need to manually trespass some LUNs to the other SP in order to balance the load.
 The benefit of Round Robin is that not too many manual setups are necessary during initial setup; by default it uses the optimal path and does primitive load balancing (however, it still sends I/O down only a single path at a time).
 If multiple LUNs are used in the environment, you might see some performance boost.
 If you had a script that takes care of the manual trespass issue, then Round Robin would be the way to avoid manual configuration.